 National Hunt Racing (Jumps Racing)

-Races distances range from a minimum of 2 miles to 4 and a half miles.
+Race distances range from a minimum of 2 miles to 4.5 miles.

 It is also known as “steeplechasing”, this is because in days past horses and jockeys used to race between one church parish to the next – essentially from one church steeple to another; hence the name steeple-chase was created!